-One of the most overlooked reasons innovation programs struggle to evaluate ideas effectively is that ideas come in without consistent structure.
+One of the most overlooked reasons innovation programmes struggle to evaluate ideas effectively is that ideas come in without consistent structure.
 One person writes two paragraphs.
 Another writes two sentences.
 One describes the solution in detail but never explains the problem.
 Another explains the problem beautifully but offers nothing specific as a solution.

 Before you can evaluate ideas well, they need to be captured in a consistent format.
 This is that format.